turbo-sim/turboflow/docs/source/developer_guidlines.rst

     └── ....

 The principle of the framwork is that `test_performance_analysis` and `test_design_optimization` runs performance analysis and design optimization for a subset of the configuration files in `config_files`.
-The outcome of these tests are compared to the respective data in `regression_data_windows` and `regression_data_linux`, depending on the OS the code is executed from.
+The outcome of these simulations are compared to the respective data in `regression_data_windows` and `regression_data_linux`, depending on the OS the code is executed from.
-The subset of configuration files used for performance analysis and design optimization is determined in `tests_manager`, through the dictionary `TEST_CONFIGS`:
+The configuration files used for performance analysis and design optimization tests are determined in `tests_manager`, through the dictionary `TEST_CONFIGS`:

 .. code-block:: python